Access H, J, S, T Drives from Off-Campus

 - In the "Server URL" field, enter the following URL exactly: https://filr.cedarville.edu.

 - Enter your CedarNet username in the "Username" field.

 - Enter your CedarNet password in the "Password" field.

 - Touch [Save] (located in the upper right-hand corner).

 You will be taken back to the first screen, but the connection you just created will be listed.
-Touch the connection to view your network drives.
+To view your network drives, touch the connection.

 Access network drives from off-campus